jon-jacky/Piety/directories.md

     a VT-100 compatible terminal.
 We may add directories for other terminals in the future.

 Each directory contains a *README* file with more information.
-The rationale for this organization is explained [here](doc/structure.md).
+Another page explains the [rationale](doc/structure.md) for this organization.

 Revised February 2015